Chapien/chapien.github.io/content/software/packages/openmw/index.md

 img = "cover.jpg"
 +++

 I am the primary maintainer for the Fedora Linux package of OpenMW, a game engine for 3D role-playing games that can play Bethesda's award winning *Elder Scrolls III: Morrowind*.
+In addition to packaging the RPM, I have made a few minor upstream contributions to this project
 <!--more-->
 ![OpenMW Screenshot, taken from [openmw.org](https://openmw.org/media/)](screenshot.png)